-We don't know about you but we feel like we're caught in a constant cycle of MasterChef competitions, and we're not complaining at all.
-Just as we're starting to miss MasterChef: The Professionals being on our TVs and it's getting to the point where we can't even remember who won last year's series of Celebrity MasterChef, it's time for the new series of regular MasterChef.
-The main difference, of course, between this series of MasterChef compared to MasterChef: The Professionals, is that all 60 of the contestants are amateurs, meaning that there are likely to be a few more nightmares in the MasterChef kitchen.
+We don't know about you, but we feel like we're caught in a constant cycle of MasterChef competitions, and we're not complaining at all.
+Just as we're starting to miss MasterChef: The Professionals being on our TVs and it's getting to the point where we can't even remember who won Celebrity MasterChef last summer, it's nearly time for the new series of regular MasterChef.
+The main difference, of course, between this series of MasterChef compared to MasterChef: The Professionals, is that all of the contestants are amateurs, meaning that there are likely to be a few more nightmares in the MasterChef kitchen.

 MasterChef has had its fair share of success stories in the past, proving that just because these chefs are amateurs doesn’t mean they can’t go on to achieve some pretty exciting things.
-Since winning the first series of Masterchef in 2005, Thomasina Miers has become somewhat of a star, going on to write numerous books as well as setting up popular Mexican restaurant chain Wahaca.
-2011 Champion Tim Anderson went on to work in the kitchens of both The Fat Duck and La Gavroche before setting up his Japanese soul food restaurant Nanban which has recently launched its second outlet in the highly fashionable Seven Dials market.
+Since winning the first series of Masterchef in 2005, Thomasina Miers has become something of a star, going on to write numerous books as well as setting up popular Mexican restaurant chain Wahaca.
+2011 Champion Tim Anderson went on to work in the kitchens of both The Fat Duck and La Gavroche, before setting up his Japanese soul food restaurant Nanban, which has recently launched its second outlet in the highly fashionable Seven Dials market.

-When is MasterChef 2021 on?
-When is the final?
+When is MasterChef 2022 on?

-How many episodes of MasterChef are there?
+How many episodes of MasterChef will there be?

-Based on last year's series we imagine there will be 18 episodes over the six week period.
+Based on last year's series, we imagine there will be 18 episodes over the six week period.

 Who are the MasterChef judges?

 We're pretty much certain that our favourite duo of Gregg Wallace and John Torode will be back for another series, and will be providing their esteemed opinions of the amateur chefs' dishes.
 They’ve been with us ever since the reboot of the show began in 2005 so it wouldn’t really be MasterChef without them.